 The authority to operate a professional program in Oriental Medicine in North Carolina was granted in 2003 by the North Carolina Acupuncture Licensing Board.
 The College opened its doors in 2003.
 Daoist Traditions was granted Candidacy in September 2006 and Accreditation in August 2008 from the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 The college was licensed by the Board of Governors of the University of North Carolina to confer a Master’s Degree in Acupuncture and Oriental Medicine in April 2012.

 Our campus is located in the Montford Historic District of Asheville.
 The campus facilities include four classrooms with wireless internet, a student lounge with three computer terminals, a student kitchen, and administrative and faculty offices, and the library.

 Our College Acupuncture Clinic is located in the downtown area, a short drive from the main campus, and includes ten treatment rooms, meeting space, and an herbal dispensary.
 Both locations are accessible by public transportation.
 The campus and clinic are accessible by public transportation.
-Classes and workshops are also held at our conference space, Heaven’s Cloud Retreat Center, located a 10 minute drive from campus.
+Classes and workshops are also held at our conference space, Heaven’s Cloud Event Center, located a 10 minute drive from campus.

 Directions to the campus (pop-up window)